 However, this debate has become increasingly heated as far right football hooligans have started threatening, harassing and assaulting anti-Black Pete protesters.

-However, when I heard of the The Netherlands Black Pete Christmas period controversy, I decided I needed to see and speak to these people myself.
-Could they persuade me that their tradition was not the racist Black face caricatures and characters that I had seen on TV, Film and Cartoons in USA and UK?
+However, when I heard of The Netherlands’s Black Pete Christmas period controversy, I decided I needed to see and speak to these people myself.
+Could they persuade me that their tradition was not the racist Blackface caricatures and characters that I had seen on TV, Film and Cartoons in

 Examination of the history of white depictions of black people exposes the deeply ingrained stereotypes that are inherent within and promoted through the Sinterklaas and Black Pete tradition as it has been and is celebrated.
 The physical characteristics portrayed in Zwarte Piet are the standard western stereotypes of Black peoples as expressed through imagery and performance.
 Black Piet is an expression of numerous classic Western prejudices against black peoples that depict inferiority.
 He conveys the position of both a servant, and the child that exemplifies the paternal/ childlike imagery of the colonizer to the colonized, the missionary to the converted, and the master to the servant.Izalina Tavares- Humanity in action.